Sanglorian/orcus/Orcus Monsters - current.md

 No items are declared as Product Identity.

 The terms of the Open Game License Version 1.0a and the relevant Section 15 entries are provided in a separate file.

+Artworks are not Open Game Content unless otherwise mentioned.
+Full attribution and license for each artwork is available in the Artworks file.